What’s in a Zipcar Name? (A Lot!)

-Zipcar’s been taking it to the streets since 2000, when our very first car—a lime green VW bug named Bilbo, in Cambridge, Massachusetts—was accessed via a key hidden on our founder’s porch.
-Employees went on to name Bilbo’s 11 forthcoming, identical buddies, and they also printed the cars’ name tags from the office printer.
+Zipcar’s been taking it to the streets since 2000, when our very first car—a lime green VW bug named Betsy, in Cambridge, Massachusetts—was accessed via a key hidden on our founder’s porch.
+Employees went on to name Betsy’s 11 forthcoming, identical buddies, and they also printed the cars’ name tags from the office printer.
 (The first time, the labels all came out backwards.
 The second time, the sheet of stickers got stuck in the printer and almost caused a fire.
 We figured it out eventually.)

 While our technology has since advanced by leaps and bounds (gone are the hidden keys; now you unlock with your Zipcard—or even your phone! so fancy), that personal, quirky touch of naming our cars has remained.
 Not only does naming cars make it easier for members to find them, it’s also, well…fun!
 But with our current roster of 12,000 cars (and counting), devising fresh monikers—without repeating any in our database—becomes its own unique challenge.
 Read on to learn how a Zipcar gets its identity…and snag some bonus behind-the-scenes secrets, too.